 Even if you’re not very into sports, going to see a game is a quintessential Chicago experience.
 But be forewarned: Chicagoans treat sports religiously, and are meticulous about dressing the part when going to a game.
 Thankfully, if you don’t already own your own jersey or cap, you can pick one up at the team shop right at the stadium.

 The National Football League and the National Basketball Association both have seasons that begin in the fall.

-- The NFL regular season begins September 8th, the Bears’ first game at Soldier field is September 11th.
-You can buy tickets online.
+The NFL regular season begins September 7th; the Bears’ first game at Soldier Field is September 17th.

-- The NBA regular season begins October 18th, the Bulls’ first game at United Center, a preseason game, is October 21st.
+The NBA regular season begins October 23rd; the Bulls’ first game at United Center is on Oct.
+25th.

 In addition to the sports seasons beginning in the fall, three of them also end in the fall: both the American and National baseball leagues, and the Women’s National Basketball League.

 The WNBA season runs through September 10th

 Enjoy a Spooky Halloween

 Halloween in Chicago is best described as Spooky Season, as it basically lasts the entire month of October.
 It pretty much infiltrates every facet of life here: folks decorate their houses and offices, Halloween drink menus pop up at bars across the city, and pretty much everyone finds at least a small way to celebrate.

 Parties are certainly popular this time of year, particularly the elaborate annual masquerade balls held at the Lyric Opera House and the Drake Hotel.
 But if black-tie events aren’t quite your thing, you can check out the Ghost Tour Pub Crawl, which promises to take you to some of the most haunted bars in Chicago.